GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 }
 </pre>

-You follow the same pattern in other component, by using the Loupe service:
+You follow the same pattern in other components, by using the Loupe service:

 <pre>
 import { LoupeService } from '@gibraltarsoftware/loupe-angular';